The $450 rebate most Montgomery County homeowners miss.

 0.96+ UEF$450Top-tier condensing (Navien NPE-A2, Rinnai RX)

-Must be a contractor in the Washington Gas Home Energy Savings Network.
-We're registered.
-A DIY install or work by an unapproved contractor disqualifies you.
+Before hiring a contractor, confirm they're in the Washington Gas Home Energy Savings Network.
+A DIY install or work by a non-approved contractor disqualifies you from the rebate entirely.

 Stackable with three other rebates